Design, Master's, 2 years

 - Communicate and interact effectively with others in development processes, within and outside your own field

 Study period abroad

-You can participate in an exchange programme in the second and/or third semester of your master’s programme.
-We have agreements with several universities in the Nordic region, Germany, the UK and the Netherlands.
+You can participate in an exchange programme in the second or third semester of your master’s programme.
+We have agreements with several universities around the world.

 How to apply